Court Based Support Services

 Mediation – The Court may order the parties to participate in Mediation, to assist with discussing and, hopefully resolving, parenting disputes or identify and hopefully resolve property issues.
 The parties may attend the mediation session(s) with counsel or another representative.
 Most parties, however, elect to attend the parenting session(s) without involving counsel or third parties.
 Most parties elect to attend the property session(s) with counsel.
 Any agreement reached during mediation is not binding on the parties until it is signed by both parties and approved by the Court.
 Mediation is available through Clermont County Domestic Relations Court, or private mediators.
 Each mediation session is about two hours.
 Most cases are completed within one to three sessions.
 All communication during the mediation session(s) is confidential.
 There is no charge for mediation sessions conducted at the Court.

-Parental Investigation-The Court may order parents to submit to a Parenting Investigation, to assist the Court in determining the child(ren)’s best interest.
+Parental Investigation - The Court may order parents to submit to a Parenting Investigation, to assist the Court in determining the child(ren)’s best interest.
 The Court’s parenting investigator will evaluate each parent’s behavior, conduct, communication, family relationships, and criminal and Children’s Protective Services history.
 In addition, the parenting investigator considers each parent’s wishes and concerns in making a written report to the Court.
 The investigation fee is $250, either paid by one parent or split between the parents.
-Each parent completes a Parenting Questionnaire prior to their interview with the parenting investigator.
+Each parent completes a Parenting Questionnaire (Form 606) prior to their interview with the parenting investigator.
 The parents are interviewed separately; each interview is approximately two hours.
 The parenting investigator may also interview the children, depending on their ages.
 The parenting investigator may consult with other professionals who have had involvement with either parent and/or children, such as medical providers, educators, and child care providers.
 It requires about 100 days to complete a Parenting Investigation.